zqlimy17/bibliodome/README.md

 ## About the App

-[Bibliodome] is a RESTful API online library application that allow users to search for books and rate them.
+[Bibliodome] is a RESTful API online library that allows users to search for books and rate them.
 Their ratings will be available to the public and can be edited or deleted.

 ## MVC
 [Bibliodome] makes use of 4 controllers and 3 models; Reviews, Books, Users, and Sessions.